 Elderwood Health Plan will consider a claim for resubmission only if it is re-billed in its entirety.
 Providers have 45 days from the date of receiving the plan written notice to request claims adjustments.
 Providers must include the nature of the request, member's name and date of birth, member identification number, service/admission date, location of treatment, service or procedure, documentation supporting request, copy of claim, and a copy of remittance advice on which the claim was denied or incorrectly paid.
-Providers must additionally stamp or write RESUBMISSION, REBILL, CORRECTED BILL, and CORRECTED OR REBILLING on the paper claim to indicate resubmission of the claim.

 Providers can resubmit hard copy claims via mail to the following address: